-The Exeter Water Dept. water system recently violated drinking water standards.
+The Exeter Water Department water system recently violated drinking water standards.
 Although this is not an emergency, as our customers, you have a right to know what happened, what you should do, and what we are doing to correct this situation.
 We are required to monitor your drinking water for specific contaminants on a regular basis.
 The Locational Running Annual Average ("LRAA") is determined by averaging all the samples collected at a particular monitoring location during the previous four calendar quarters.
-The LRAA standard for Total Trihalomethanes ("TTHM") is 0.080 mg/L. The LRAA standard for Haloacetic Acid 5 ("HAA5") is 0.060 mg/L. Testing results for the 1 st quarter of 2018 show that our system exceeds the maximum contaminant level for TTHM (Total Trihalomethanes) when calculating the LRAA.
-The LRAA of TTHM exceeded the MCL of 0.080 mg/L at one or more of our system's sampling location(s).
-For Quarter 1 - 2018; the LRAA's are:0.1028 mg/L,0.1178 mg/L,0.0769 mg/L,0.0793mg/L What does this mean?
+The LRAA standard for Total Trihalomethanes ("TTHM") is 0.080 mg/L. The LRAA standard for Haloacetic Acid 5 ("HAA5") is 0.060 mg/L. Testing results for the 2nd quarter of 2019 show that our system exceeds the maximum contaminant level for TTHM (Total Trihalomethanes) when calculating the LRAA.
+The LRAA of TTHM exceeded the MCL of 0.0800 mg/L at one or more of our system's sampling location(s).
+For Quarter 2 - 2019 the LRAA's are: 0.0934 mg/L, 0.1079 mg/L, 0.0761 mg/L, 0.0607 mg/L What does this mean?
 This is not an emergency.
 If it had been you would have been notified immediately.
 However, some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
 What should I do?
 It is not necessary to use alternate water; however, if you have specific health concerns, please contact your health care professional.
 General health related questions may be directed to Dave Gordon of the New Hampshire Department of Environmental Services (NHDES) Environmental Health Program at (603) 271-4608.
-Steps We Are Taking: TTHM compounds continue to form in the water distribution system after disinfection with chlorine.
-Several major process modifications have been evaluated and the proposed design is nearing completion.
-The documents will be put out for Bid in the early spring.
-Construction is anticipated to begin in the late spring and continue through year 2018 at the Ground Water and the Surface Water Treatment Facilities.
-Primary and disinfectant residual processes, at both treatment plants, are being evaluated to decrease the Trihalomethane levels in the distribution system, while still providing disinfection and maintaining the required disinfectant residual in the distribution system.
-We anticipate resolving the problem 12 months (4 Quarters) For more information, please contact Paul A Roy, PE of Exeter Water Department at (603) 772 - 1346 or 13 Newfields Road, Exeter, NH 03833 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+Steps We Are Taking: Trihalomethane (TTHM) compounds form in water after disinfection with chlorine.
+The secondary disinfectant has been changed to chloramines, effective April 9, 2019.
+An information brochure on monochloramines has been mailed to consumers and is available on the Town website.
+Please review the brochure for more information.
+Full compliance with the Locational Running Annual Average (LRAA) regulation is anticipated to occur in the Fourth Quarter of 2019.
+We anticipate resolving the problem 6 months For more information, please contact Paul A Roy, PE of Exeter Water Department at (603) 772 - 1346 or 13 Newfields Road, Exeter, NH 03833 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
-PWS ID: Date Distributed:February 28, 2018
+PWS ID: Date Distributed: June 28, 2019